qubist/qog/README.md

 You can now play Quest for the Ojeran Gemerald online on [Replit](https://replit.com/@qubist/qog).

-1. Go to https://replit.com/@qubist/qog and click "Run"
+1. Go to https://replit.com/@qubist/qog and click "Run".
+It can take a really long time to load but it should work.

 Game instructions are provided on launch.